 Early History of the Bendul family

-Another 99 words (7 lines of text) covering the years 122 and 1221 are included under the topic Early Bendul History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bendul research.
+Another 50 words (4 lines of text) covering the years 122 and 1221 are included under the topic Early Bendul History in all our PDF Extended History products and printed products wherever possible.

 Bendul Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Bendul include Bendall, Bendell, Bendal, Bendel, Bendle, Bentall, Benthall and many more.

 Early Notables of the Bendul family (pre 1700)